brucemack/WARS-Birdhouse/README.md

 Nodes on the network are autonomous, solar-powered birdhouses that each contain a 100mW radio (Semtech SX1276).
 These birdhouses can run 24x7 assuming reasonable weather conditions.
 Desktop nodes are used to access the network from a computer.
 An internet gateway node is also under development.

+The birdhouse is run by an ESP32 microcontroller at the moment, although this decision is under  consideration.
+A more power-efficient STM32 prototype is being worked on.

 Commodity components are being used to keep birdhouse costs to a minimum.
+Our goal is to keep the node cost under $50 USD.

 The software supports a simple message routing protocol that allows packets to "hop" between houses to reach their final destination.

+The 915 MHz ISM band is used to simplify licensing considerationa.

-A prototype network of 5 stations has been constructed.
+A prototype network of 5 stations has been constructed in Wellesley, MA.
 Messages have been successfully routed between birdhouses that were separated by approximately 1 kilometer.
 Antenna height is important.

 Related Technology
 ==================